summary

 AI Summary

-This bill, effective January 1, 2028, mandates that buildings with indoor restrooms open to the public, referred to as "restrooms accessible to the public," must provide safe, sanitary, and convenient baby diaper changing tables, known as "baby diaper changing stations."
-These stations are required in each gender-specific restroom on every floor, or in a non-gendered single-stall or multi-stall restroom on each floor.
-Building owners or managers must ensure these stations are cleaned as frequently as the restroom and are maintained for safety and ease of use.
-Additionally, a gender-neutral pictogram indicating the presence of a changing station must be displayed near the restroom, and signage at the building entrance must direct visitors to these facilities.
-However, these requirements do not apply if a local building inspector determines that installing a changing station would violate accessibility standards for individuals with disabilities, or if the building is a certified historic structure, owned by the state or a state institution of higher education, a small business with fewer than twenty-five occupants, or if a portion of the building is occupied by a business that does not admit individuals under twenty-one years old.
+This bill, effective January 1, 2028, mandates that buildings with restrooms accessible to the public, meaning those open to customers or visitors, must provide safe, sanitary, and convenient baby diaper changing tables, referred to as "baby diaper changing stations."
+These stations are required in at least one gender-specific restroom on each floor, or in a non-gendered single-stall or multi-stall restroom on each floor.
+Building owners or managers must ensure these stations are cleaned as frequently as the restroom, and maintained, repaired, or replaced for safety and ease of use.
+Additionally, a gender-neutral pictogram indicating the presence of a changing station must be displayed near the restroom, and signage at the building entrance must direct visitors to these restrooms and stations.
+However, these requirements are waived if installing a changing station would violate disability access standards, if the building is a certified historic structure, if the building is owned or managed by a public entity, if it's a small business (defined as having 25 or fewer employees and generating no more than $3.5 million in annual gross income) with an occupancy of less than 25 people, or if a portion of the building is occupied by a business that does not admit individuals under 21 years old, but only for that specific portion.

 Committee Categories